On the total volume of the double hyperbolic space: Models for

 We start with the hemisphere model of $\mathbb{H}^n$, which comes from a \emph{stereographic projection} of the upper hyperboloid $\mathbb{H}^n$ from $(-1,0,\dots,0)$ to the upper half of the unit $n$-sphere: $x_0^2+\cdots+x_n^2=1, x_0>0$ with a map

 The following argument is crucial for this paper.
-The \emph{same} stereographic projection from $(-1,0,\dots,0)$ (with the same formula (\ref{equation_hemisphere_coordinate})) also maps the lower hyperboloid $\mathbb{H}^n_{-}$ to the lower half of the unit sphere with $x_0<0$, and maps the boundary at infinity projectively to the unit $(n-1)$-sphere on $x_0=0$ with a natural identification $\partial\mathbb{H}^n=\partial\mathbb{H}^n_{-}$.
-So in the hemisphere model $\mathbb{DH}^n$ is mapped one-to-one to the \emph{full} unit sphere.
-A simple but crucial fact is that, as a consequence of the way a half-space in $\mathbb{DH}^n$ is defined in the hyperboloid model in (\ref{equation_half_space}), any half-space in the hemisphere model is an intersection of the unit $n$-sphere and a half-space in $\mathbb{R}^{n,1}$ whose boundary is a vertical plane to $x_0=0$.
-The projection maps any pair of antipodal points $x$ and $-x$ (in the hyperboloid model) to a pair of mirror points with respect to the plane $x_0=0$, and also maps any $\mathbb{DH}^1$ to a small circle on the $n$-sphere that is perpendicular to $x_0=0$.
-For $\mathbb{DH}^n$ the term ``antipodal points'' is reserved for hyperboloid model only (but not for hemisphere model) even when we do not mention the model name explicitly, because unlike the spherical case, in the hemisphere model the notion no longer applies.
+The \emph{same} stereographic projection (\ref{equation_hemisphere_coordinate}) also maps the lower hyperboloid $\mathbb{H}^n_{-}$ to the lower half of the unit sphere with $x_0<0$, and maps the boundary at infinity projectively to the unit $(n-1)$-sphere on $x_0=0$ with a natural identification $\partial\mathbb{H}^n=\partial\mathbb{H}^n_{-}$.
+So $\mathbb{DH}^n$ is mapped one-to-one to the \emph{full} unit sphere.
+The projection (\ref{equation_hemisphere_coordinate}) maps any pair of antipodal points $x$ and $-x$ to a pair of mirror points $A$ and $A'$ with respect to the plane $x_0=0$ (see Figure~\ref{figure_hemisphere}), and also maps any $\mathbb{DH}^1$ embedded in $\mathbb{DH}^n$ to a small circle on the $n$-sphere that is perpendicular to $x_0=0$.
+A simple but crucial fact is that, as a consequence of the way a half-space in $\mathbb{DH}^n$ is defined in the hyperboloid model in (\ref{equation_half_space_hyperboloid}), by (\ref{equation_hemisphere_coordinate}) any half-space in the hemisphere model is an intersection of the unit $n$-sphere and a half-space in $\mathbb{R}^{n,1}$ whose face is a vertical plane to $x_0=0$.
+In fact, the half-space in the hemisphere model also gives a new explanation that why in the hyperboloid model a half-space's upper and lower portion need to appear on different sides of a plane.
+Notice also that a half-space in $\mathbb{DH}^n$ can be fully contained in another half-space, a feature different from the standard sphere.

-\begin{remark} Notice that a half-space in $\mathbb{DH}^n$ can be fully contained in another half-space.
-For example in the hemisphere model, for a given half circle $C$ in $\mathbb{DH}^1$ and a point $A$ in the interior of $C$, the mirror point $A^{\prime}$ of $A$ is also in the interior of $C$, thus connecting $A$ and $A^{\prime}$ inside $C$ forms a half circle that is fully contained in $C$. \end{remark}

-The associated metric $ds$ on the upper hemisphere is
+The associated metric on the upper hemisphere is

-and the same form applies to the lower hemisphere with $x_0<0$ as well, as we require the geodesics in $\mathbb{H}^n_{-}$ to be negatively valued.
-As a result, the associated volume element is
+and as the length element $ds$ on $\mathbb{H}^n_{-}$ is negative, the same form applies to the lower hemisphere with $x_0<0$ as well.
+In the Euclidean space, let $S^n_r$ be the sphere centered at $O$ with radius $r$, and $dA_r$ be the \emph{Euclidean} volume element (or ``area element'') on $S^n_r$.
+Then at any point on $S^n_r$ with $x_0\ne 0$, $dA_r$ is the volume element of the tangent space and can be written as $\frac{dx_1\cdots dx_n}{|\cos\theta|}$, where $\theta$ is the angle between the outward unit normal at this point and the $x_0$-axis (see Figure~\ref{figure_area_element}).
+As $\cos\theta=x_0/r$, then

 with the plus sign for $x_0>0$ and the minus sign for $x_0<0$.
-Notice that for $n$ odd the coefficient is negative for $x_0<0$.